NETR-Tree: An Eifficient Framework for Social-Based Time-Aware Spatial Keyword Query: NETR-Tree

 \end{definition}

-Thus, a non-leafnode $N$ is of form $\langle N.rec, N.cEntropy, N.W, N.T \rangle$. $N.rec$ is the minimum bounding rectangle (MBR) of TR-tree. $N.W$ is a TF-IDF weight set containing all the TF-IDF weights of $N$'s descendant nodes' keywords that are calculated by maximal term frequency TF$^{max}$ and IDF (refer to~\cite{li2011ir} for more details). $N.T$ is the check-in time distribution of $N$ maintaining the maximal check-in distribution for each time interval of its descendant.
-In general, there are two new elements added in the TR-tree compared with the IR-tree, i.e., the $o.c$ or $N.cEntropy$ for geo-spatial category or category entropy, $o.T$ or $N.T$ for check-in distribution.
+Thus, a non-leafnode $N$ is of form $\langle N.rec, N.cEntropy, N.W, N.T \rangle$. $N.rec$ is the minimum bounding rectangle (MBR) of TR-tree. $N.W$ is a TF-IDF weight set containing all the TF-IDF weights of $N$'s descendant nodes' keywords that are calculated by the maximal term frequency TF$^{max}$ and IDF (refer to~\cite{li2011ir} for more details). $N.T$ is the check-in time distribution of $N$ maintaining the maximal check-in distribution for each time interval of its descendant.
+In general, there are two new elements added in the TR-tree compared with the IR-tree, i.e., the $o.c$ or $N.cEntropy$ for the geo-spatial category or category entropy, $o.T$ or $N.T$ for check-in distribution.
 Next, we detail the design of $o.T$, $N.T$, and a novel time-aware criterion, visiting time score, for each node.

-As reported in \cite{cho2011friendship}, users' behaviors are strongly periodic throughout a day.
-By performing a cluster based on the time of historical check-in records, the visiting time distribution also varys periodic.
-We separate one day into $24$ hourly-based time intervals denoted as $\Gamma$.
+We separate one day into hourly-based time intervals denoted as $\Gamma$ inspired by~\cite{wen2015kstr}.
 We define the check-in probability for any node $\eta$ during a time interval $\tau\in\Gamma$ as $\eta.T(\tau)$.
-Then, for each spatial object $o$ associated in TR-tree's leafnode, we maintain a set of check-in distribution of each time interval, i.e., $o.T = \bigcup_{\tau\in \Gamma}\eta.T(\tau)$, which is formally defined in Sec.~\ref{formulation}.
+Then, for each spatial object $o$ associated in TR-tree's leafnode, we maintain a set of check-in distribution of each time interval, i.e., $o.T = \bigcup_{\tau\in \Gamma}o.T(\tau)$, which is formally defined in Sec.~\ref{formulation}.
 In order to alleviate the storage overhead, for non-leafnode $N$, we store the check-in probability as the maximum among its descendants':

 For any node $\eta$, $\eta.T(t)$ is equal to $\eta.T(\tau)$ for $t\in \tau \in \Gamma$.
 Thereafter, we define the visiting time score function $F_t$ at time $t$ as: